baraql/lai-proj/README.md

 ## Experiment 1: maximum model size that fits on a single GPU without FSDP

-First, we establish the biggest model that can fit into a single GPU wihtout FSDP.
-For that we run a binary search scaling model's parameters until we find the best fit.
-We also implemented another scaling strategy that only changes the number of layers, allowing for more flexibility and therefore fitting a bigger model at the expense of its architecture.
+First, we establish the largest model that can fit into a single GPU without FSDP.
+For this, we run a binary search, scaling the model's parameters until we find the best fit.
+We also implemented another scaling strategy that only changes the number of layers, allowing for more flexibility and therefore fitting a larger model at the expense of architectural consistency.

-**Results**:
-Scaling all parameters, the biggest model has **46,322,328,320** parameters, achieved with scaling_factor=19 (dim=4864, n_layers=152, n_heads=152).
-Scaling only the number of layers, the biggest model has **48,185,937,920** parameters, achieved with dim=4096, n_layers=216, n_heads=32.
-We decided to conduct all the future experiments with only one scaling strategy (scalign all parameters) to
+**Results**: When scaling all parameters, the largest model has **46,322,328,320** parameters, achieved with scaling_factor=19 (dim=4864, n_layers=152, n_heads=152).
+When scaling only the number of layers, the largest model has **48,185,937,920** parameters, achieved with dim=4096, n_layers=216, n_heads=32.
+We decided to conduct all future experiments with only one scaling strategy (scaling all parameters) to save computational resources.

 **Implementation**: `load_model_no_fsdp.py` \
 **Sbatch file**: `sbatch_files/load_model_no_fsdp.sh` \